Magento Guides

 Single URL rewrite

 Single URL rewrite refers to the process of creating a rewrite for a specific page.
-It helps you to make
+It helps you to make URLs more SEO- and

 As one of the best eCommerce platforms, Magento has a very elaborate functionality for managing product prices.
 While you can set the base price and special prices, they can vary depending on different conditions.
 Customer group, purchased quantity and cart total are just a tiny part of the calculation logic.

 Today we'll break down the Magento 2 product pricing for you.
-From the basics and currencies to the advanced cart price rules and more.
+From the basics and to the advanced cart price rules and more.

 We've got a lot to cover.
 So let's get right to it.